Pain in the neck is not something that the experts at Esquire Orthopedic Rehabilitation and Sports Medicine don’t take lightly.

-Neck pain, or a stiff neck, is an all encompassing pain that causes distress for the entire body.
-A common problem seen by Dr. Droege, a stiff neck often has no apparent cause, and can suddenly present itself even after a nights sleep.
+Neck pain, or a stiff neck, is an all-encompassing pain that causes distress for the entire body.
+A common problem is seen by Dr. Droege, a stiff neck often has no apparent cause, and can suddenly present itself even after a nights sleep.

 What Causes Neck Pain?